amladik/Athena/README.md

 3. It then goes through these words and multiplies the frequency of each word by its correlation (from 0 to 1) to the main topic of the video, assigning this value as the 'score' of each word.
 4. Then, Athena calculates which sentences contain the highest scoring words, and outputs the top n for the user to read

+See YouTube Video in project description for more info

 # What is Athena For?

 Athena seeks to help students who are on a time-crunch during important study periods.
 Students are often given small 5 point assignments in classes that are to summarize or make some opinion of a video.
 Instead of taking 30-45 minutes watching these videos, students can simply use Athena to gain a basic understanding of the video.